Does Comma Selection Help To Cope With Local Optima: State of the Art and Our Results

 \subsubsection{Level-based Analyses}

-The \emph{level-based analysis} first proposed by Lehre~\cite{Lehre11} is a general method to analyze non-elitist population-based processes.
-We gave a high-level description of this method in Section~\ref{ssec:nonel}~(ii) and we will give a more detailed discussion in Section~\ref{ssec:level} to enable us to prove our upper bound.
+While level-based arguments for the analysis of non-elitist algorithms have been used much earlier, see, e.g.,~\cite{Eremeev99}, the fitness-level analysis of Lehre~\cite{Lehre11} might still be the first general method to analyze non-elitist population-based processes.
+We gave a high-level description of this method in Section~\ref{sssec:nonelhigh} and we will give a more detailed discussion in Section~\ref{ssec:level} to enable us to prove our upper bound.
 For this reason, we now explain without further explanations what is our progress over the state of the art of this method.

 Similar to the state of the art in negative drift theorems, all existing variants of the level-based methods do not give results that are tight including the leading constant.
 Also, from the complexity of the proofs of these results, it appears unlikely that such tight results can be obtained in the near future.